sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 ---
-title: "Large-Scale Traffic and Weather Events Dataset"
+title: "LSTW: Large-Scale Traffic and Weather Events Dataset"
 collection: datastes
 permalink: /datasets/2019_traffic_weather_events
 excerpt: This dataset contains country-wide traffic and weather events, which are continuously being collected for the United States from August 2016.
 Examples of a traffic event are *accident*, *congestion*, and *construction*.
 Examples of a weather event are *rain*, *snow*, and *storm*.
 date: 2019-02-03
 ---
 ## Description
-This dataset is a large-scale, country-wide source of data for transportation and traffic research, which contains traffic and weather event data for the United States.
-In terms of traffic, we have several types of events including accident, congestion, construction, etc. In terms of weather events, we have several types including rain, snow, storm, cold weather event, etc. This dataset is being continuously collected from August 2016.
+LSTW is a large-scale, country-wide dataset for transportation and traffic research, which contains traffic and weather event data for the United States.
+In terms of traffic, we have several types of events including accident, congestion, construction, etc. In terms of weather events, we have several types including rain, snow, storm, cold weather event, etc. This dataset is being _continuously_ collected from August 2016.
 For more detailed information about this dataset, please read below descriptions.

 ## Acknowledgment